MiriamMarinS/ProtEp/README.md

 # **Inputs:**
 * Proteomic files with information of protein identification and characterization by qTOF mass spectrometry in xlsx format.
 * Database with peptide sequence of: CD epitopes, innate immune response related p31-41 peptide, monoclonal antibody (moAb) recognition sites and immunoglobulin E (IgE) recognition sites.
 The sequence of deaminated CD epitopes can be included.
 The database must be in fasta format.
 An example is in epitopes_example.fasta.
 In addition, in the epitope name has to be included the category of the epitope separated by ";": e.g. g12_1;moAb.
-Categories: original (adative and innate immuno response in CD), moAb, IgE, deaminated1, deaminated2 (second deaminated variant of the original epitope sequence).
+Categories: original (adaptive and innate immuno response in CD), moAb, IgE, deaminated1, deaminated2 (second deaminated variant of the original epitope sequence).

 The protein fractions considered in the analysis are: alpha, omega and gamma-gliadins, High Molecular Weight (HMW) and Low Molecular Weight (LMW) glutenins, and Non Gluten Proteins (NGPs).